Primary Takeaways: Voters Send Parties Further Apart

 McGrath's and Gray's positions are similar, but McGrath, an Iraq and Afghanistan veteran, gained a lot of national attention from liberal groups as some of her early ads went viral.
 Her primary win may be indicative of a changing face of Democratic Party politics.

-...and a mom:
+... and a mom:

 Seeing McGrath's momentum, Gray made a last-ditch effort to derail her, highlighting that she didn't grow up in the district, that during her military career she didn't live in Kentucky, and that she moved back to Kentucky just last year from Maryland: